grandseiken/factorio-ultracube/README.md

 ## Development status and roadmap

-The mod is more or less feature-complete, but especially the latter half or so will likely be subject to balancing passes after further playtesting (feedback is welcome).
+The mod is more or less feature-complete, but should still be considered a beta at this point.
+Especially the latter half or so will likely be subject to balancing passes after further playtesting (feedback is welcome).

 Planned improvements include:

-* More in-game help using tips or the informatron.
+* More in-game help via the Informatron mod.
 * Reintroduction of beacons (in some form).
 * Reintroduction of barreling recipes.
 * Code reorganisation and interfaces to make it easy for other mods to add compatibility.